-Unit 107 is home to a classroom area where our ACS Domestic Gas students undertake theoretical learning and a workshop area for practical training.
-While the workshop already had everything students needed, we felt it was time for a refurbishment.
+Unit 107 is home to a classroom where our ACS Domestic Gas students undertake theoretical learning and a workshop area for practical training.
+While the workshop already had everything students needed, we felt it was time to refresh.

 Step One: Demolition

-Before installing anything new or even thinking about picking up a drill, we needed to clear the workshop space.
+Before even thinking about installing anything new, we needed to clear the workshop space.

 We had a haul of tools and equipment that needed rehoming for the time being.
 In addition, we had to demolish breeze block walls and carefully uninstall appliances.